On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Introduction

 \section{Introduction}

 The optimal transport (OT) problem originated from the need to find the optimal cost to transport masses from one distribution to another distribution \citep{Villani-09}.
 While initially developed by theorists, OT has found widespread applications in statistics and machine learning (ML) (see e.g. \citep{ho2017multilevel,arjovsky2017wasserstein,Rabin2015ConvexCI}).
 However, standard OT requires the restricted assumption that the input measures are normalized to unit mass, which facilitates the development of the Unbalanced Optimal Transport (UOT) problem between two measures of possibly different masses \citep{chizat2018scaling}.
 The class of UOT problem relaxes OT’s marginal constraints.
 Specifically, it is a regularized version of Kantorovich formulation placing penalty functions on the marginal distributions based on some given divergences \citep{Liero_2017}.
-While there have been several divergences considered by the literature, such as squared $\ell_2$ norm \citep{blondel2018smooth}, $\ell_1$ norm \citep{l1_uot}, or general $\ell_p$ norm \citep{lee2019parallel}, UOT with Kullback-Leiber (KL) divergence \citep{chizat2017scaling} is the most prominent and has been used in statistics and machine learning \citep{wassloss}, deep learning \citep{Yang_Scalable_2019}, domain adaptation \citep{balaji2020robust, Fatras2021UnbalancedMO}, bioinformatics \citep{Schiebinger_Optimal_2019}, and OT robustness \citep{balaji2020robust, le2021robust}.
+While there have been several divergences considered by the literature, such as squared $\ell_2$ norm \citep{blondel2018smooth}, $\ell_1$ norm \citep{l1_uot}, or general $\ell_p$ norm \citep{lee2019parallel}, UOT with Kullback-Leiber (KL) divergence \citep{chizat2018scaling} is the most prominent and has been used in statistics and machine learning \citep{wassloss}, deep learning \citep{Yang_Scalable_2019}, domain adaptation \citep{balaji2020robust, Fatras2021UnbalancedMO}, bioinformatics \citep{Schiebinger_Optimal_2019}, and OT robustness \citep{balaji2020robust, le2021robust}.
 Throughout this paper, we refer to UOT penalized by KL divergence as simply UOT, unless otherwise specified.
-We hereby define some notations and formally present our problem of interest. \\ \text{}\\ \textbf{Notations:} We let $[n]$ stand for the set $\{1, 2, . . . , n\}$ while $\Br^n_+$ stands for the set of all vectors in $\Br^n$ with nonnegative entries.
-For a vector $\xX \in R^n$ and $p \in [1, \infty)$, we denote $\|\xX\|_p$ as its $\ell_p$-norm and $diag(\xX) \in \Br^{n\times n}$ as the diagonal matrix with $diag(\xX)_{ii}= x_i$.
-Let A and B be two matrices of size $n\times n$, we denote their Frobenius inner product as: $\left\langle A , B\right\rangle = \sum_{i,j=1}^n A_{ij} B_{ij}$. $\one_n$ stands for a vector of length $n$ with all of its components equal to $1$.
-The $\KL$ divergence between two vectors $\xX, \yY \in \Br^n$ is defined as $\KL(x || y) = \sum_{i = 1}^n x_i \log \left(\frac{x_i}{y_i} \right) - x_i + y_i$.
-The entropy of a matrix $X\in \Br^{n\times n}_+$ is given by $H(X) = -\sum_{i,j=1}^n X_{ij} (\log(X_{ij})-1) $.
+We hereby define some notations and formally present our problem of interest.